Logo

 Bobby Moore went on to play a leading role in England's progress through their group.

-Coincidentally, Bobby Moore was featured on TV as the subject on This Is Your Life the night before.
+Coincidentally, on the previous night, Bobby Moore was featured on TV as the subject on This Is Your Life.

-Brian Glanville stated that it was not uncommon for Bobby Moore to drink heavily, but he was often seen training with West Ham the next day, working off the alcohol he had consumed the night before.
+Brian Glanville stated that it was not uncommon for Bobby Moore to drink heavily, but he was often seen training with West Ham the next day, working off the alcohol he had consumed the previous night.

 Bobby Moore surpassed West Ham's appearances record in 1973 when he played for the club for the 509th time.